 - 1. You must follow submission guidelines in order to receive full credit. - 2.
 Late assignments will be accepted up to 3 days (72 hours) past the due date/time.
 A grade reduction of 10% will be applied for each day that an assignment is late.
 Assignments will not be accepted once the 3 day grace period has expired.
 There is no grace period for prelabs, group proposals, assignments due in class, or for your presentation. - 3.
 Assignments submitted after the due date/grace period, or those incorrectly submitted, will not be accepted and will receive a grade of 0. - 4.
-Assignments submitted to Blackboard must be as a Microsoft Word document (.doc or .docx).
+Assignments must be submitted to Blackboard as a Microsoft Word document (.doc or .docx) or PDF (.pdf).
 Other file type submissions will not be graded and will receive a 0. - 5.
-Do not submit a PDF to SafeAssign, it will not be graded and you will receive a 0. - 6.
 It is your responsibility to submit all assignments correctly and on time.
 Except in the case of documented technical difficulties, you will not be given extra time to submit electronic assignments in the case of computer-related issues.
 Assignment submissions with documented technical difficulties must still be submitted before the end of the grace period.
 Don't wait until the last minute to submit assignments!
-Plan to submit all electronic assignments at least a day before they are due. - 7.
+Plan to submit all electronic assignments at least a day before they are due. - 6.
 If you experience technical difficulty submitting an assignment to Blackboard, it is your responsibility to contact your lab instructor and provide verification of the difficulty and your completed assignment BEFORE the assignment is due.
-Your instructor will not make any allowances for technical difficulties if they are notified after the deadline. - 8.
+Your instructor will not make any allowances for technical difficulties if they are notified after the deadline. - 7.
 It is recommended that you take a screen shot of successful electronic submissions.
 Complaints of missing submitted assignments will not be considered without documentation.
 This requirement also applies to failed submission attempts due to technological difficulties.
-Documentation is required. - 9.
-Do not turn in work that has been completed and submitted for a different class or assignment, you will be reported to student conduct. - 10.
+Documentation is required. - 8.
+Do not turn in work that has been completed and submitted for a different class or assignment, you will be reported to student conduct. - 9.
 Do not submit assignments via email.
-They will not be accepted. - 11.
+They will not be accepted. - 10.
 Submissions through Blackboard are considered final.
 Requests to clear submission attempts will not be considered, except in cases where technological difficulties can be proved.